overoxidize/overoxidize.github.io/textbook-notes/physics-textbooks/the-principles-of-qm/the-principle-of-superposition.md

 The general principle of quantum superposition, applies to states, with either the meaning being the state at one time, or the state throughout the entirety of the preparation of the system.
 This requires us to assume that between states, exists a peculiar relationship such that if a system should be defined in one state, it can be considered as being partly in one or two other states.

-The original state thus can be considered a superposition(((nr7HURQ07))) of the two or more new states, which cannot be reconciled with classical theory.
+The original state thus can be considered a superposition of the two or more new states, which cannot be reconciled with classical theory.
 Not only can a state be considered as a result of superposing two other states, but they can be superposed in an __infinite__ number of ways.
 The nature of these superposed relationships is a relationship that cannot be represented by physically intuitive concepts: in the classical sense, there is no corollary for a system being partially in two states, such that it is equivalent to the system being in one state: thus it requires the conception of an entirely new mathematical theory.

 When a state is formed from superposing two states it will have properties that are vague and intermediate between the two original states, and will approach either of them according to a 'weight' attached to the states during the process of superposing them: the new state is defined entirely by the original states when their relative weights are known, together with a specific __phase difference__, the exact meanings of which will be given by the mathematical theory.